 However, if you have a significant number of employees and provide them with benefits, then you should consider protecting yourself with a fiduciary insurance policy.

 Fiduciary liability insurance does not cover crimes or other acts of intentional wrongdoing.
-It also does not cover embezzlement of a benefit plan’s fidelity bonds or other small business funds.
+It also does not cover embezzlement of small business funds.

 To protect against these liabilities, along with others, you should consider getting additional insurance coverage.